bowenac/gatsby-playground/src/pages/docs/gatsby/content-from-strapi.md

 **My full gatsby-node.js example**

-Here is my full gatsby-node.js file which shows creating page "urls" for the different single docs sections and using onCreateNode to create a slug field if node.internal.type === 'MarkdownRemark' which would be a markdown file .md, which is then able to be used in graphiql to query for unique markdown files based on the slug which is used for the urls for the single docs in the docs sections.
+Here is my full gatsby-node.js file which shows creating page "urls" for the different single docs sections and using onCreateNode to create a slug field if node.internal.type === 'MarkdownRemark' which would be a markdown file .md, which is then able to be used in graphql to query for unique markdown files based on the slug which is used for the urls for the single docs in the docs sections.
 Look at "how these docs were created" section for more on that.

 ```js
 /**